dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Tools.md

 - Have I Been Pwned?
 	  https://haveibeenpwned.com/
 - nmap
+	- NSE - NMap Scripting Engine
+		- Written in the Lua programming language
+			- Scanning for vulns
+			- Automating exploits
+			- Recon
+			- Categories:
+				- safe - won't affect the target
+				- intrusive - not safe, most likely will affect the target
+				- vuln - probing for vulns
+				- exploit - attempt to exp a vuln
+				- auth - attempt to bypass authentication for running services (like FTP)
+				- brute - attempt to bf creds for running services
+				- discovery - query running services for further info on the network
+		- --script=< script_name > (can use commas to run multiple scripts at za same time)
+		- /usr/share/nmap/scripts
+			- alluvdem
+			- script.db (for details of the list)
+	- ping sweep
+		- nmap will send an ICMP packet to each possible IP address in the given network
+			- It will mark valid responses as active hosts
+			- Forms somewhat of a baseline
+			- (do you want to accept ICMP or not?)
+				- -sn ip_netaddr.+1-254 for example
 	- **-p0- asks Nmap to scan every possible TCP port**, -v asks Nmap to be verbose about it, -A enables aggressive tests such as remote OS detection, service/version detection, and the Nmap Scripting Engine (NSE).
 Finally, -T4 enables a more aggressive timing policy to speed up the scan. (nmap.org)
 	- https://www.stationx.net/nmap-cheat-sheet/
 	- -open : Only show open (or possibly open) ports